MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

 By default, the title bar shows the app's display name as the window title.
 The display name is set in the ``Package.appxmanifest`` file.

-To add custom text to the title, set the [ApplicationView.Title](/uwp/api/windows.ui.viewmanagement.applicationview.title) property to a text value.
+To add custom text to the title, set the [ApplicationView.Title](/uwp/api/windows.ui.viewmanagement.applicationview.title) property to a text value, as shown here.

 ```csharp
 ApplicationView.GetForCurrentView().Title = "Custom text";
 ```

 Your text is prepended to the window title, which will be displayed as "_custom text - app display name_".
-To show a custom title without the app display name, you have to replace the default title bar as shown in the _Full customization_ section.
+To show a custom title without the app display name, you have to replace the default title bar as shown in the [Full customization](#full-customization) section.

 #### Colors